kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 Here is a summary of extension points in the API:

-- **XRouteMatch.ExtensionRef**: This extension point should be used to extend the match semantics of a specific core Route.
-This is an experimental extension point and will be iterated on in future based on feedback.
-- **XForwardTo.BackendRef**: This extension point should be used for forwarding traffic to network endpoints other than core Kubernetes Service resource.
+- **BackendRefs**: This extension point should be used for forwarding traffic to network endpoints other than core Kubernetes Service resource.
   Examples include an S3 bucket, Lambda function, a file-server, etc.
 - **HTTPRouteFilter**: This API type in HTTPRoute provides a way to hook into